Best Budgeting Apps for Beginners 2026: 8 Tools That Actually Work

 - Not a budgeting tool at all

-- 0.25% fee compounds — meaningful on larger portfolios
+- 0.25% fee compounds—it matters on bigger portfolios

 Detailed Feature Comparison Matrix